mansoormalik/TaskScheduler/README.md

 Each task has a state that can change from created, running, killed, or success.
 Each task also has a host associated with it.
 The state changes based on actions taken by the slave, master, or mongodb node.
 The state can diverge momentarily between nodes but it must eventually become consistent.

 In our system, a master node changes the state of a task from created to running when it is receives a task request from a slave.
 The master node then updates mongodb.
 The master node then responds back to the client with the task name and sleep duration.
 In this scenario, the following failures are possible:
-(a) The slave node dies before the master can respond back to it.
+1. The slave node dies before the master can respond back to it.
 In this scenario, the master and mongodb have an incorrect state for this task.
 The driver that killed the slave will update mongodb and mark the state as killed.
 At this point, mongodb has the correct state.
 The master polls mongodb every 10 seconds and checks for new or killed tasks.
 It will have threfore have the correct state within 10 seconds.
-(b) The master dies after updating mongodb but before responding to the slave.
+2. The master dies after updating mongodb but before responding to the slave.
 In this scenario, the task is shown as running.
 It will not be reassigned.
-Need a mechanism to handle this scenario.
+When the master comes back on line, the slave will send a AfterMasterFailureRequest with the taskname.
+The master will then update the state in mongodb.
+At this point, the state will be consistent.

 Failure and Recovery
 ----------------------------
-The driver program has a rudimentary test loop which kills a node every 60 secs.
+The driver program has a rudimentary test loop which kills a node every 180 secs.
 The master is selected 1 out of every 4 times.
 A random slave node is selected the other 3 times.
-The driver program restarts a new master or slave node 30 seconds after killing it.
+The driver program restarts a new master or slave node 20 seconds after killing it.

 Upon recovery, the master retrieves from the mongodb:
 1. all unassigned tasks (state="created")